-- 14. Students should show respect, empathy and consideration for others, so that all may live, study, and work in harmony, and so that community members of every background may feel respected, safe, and included.
-Trinity College students should permit others to live, work, and study in a safe, respectful environment and are entitled to expect such an environment for themselves. - 15.
-Students should be aware that as members of staff are in a position of authority over students, relationships of a sexual or otherwise intimate nature between staff and students are not acceptable in any circumstances. - 16.
+Students are expected to show respect, empathy and consideration for others, so that all may live, study, and work in harmony, and so that community members of every background may feel respected, safe, and included.
+College students are to permit others to live, work, and study in a safe, respectful environment and are entitled to expect such an environment for themselves.

 Bullying is inappropriate and unacceptable behaviour.
 The College will not tolerate workplace bullying under any circumstances.
-Discrimination, harassment, vilification, victimisation, and inappropriate touching are expressly prohibited. - 17.
+Discrimination, harassment, vilification, victimisation, and inappropriate touching are expressly prohibited.

 Students should be aware that their statements and actions have an impact upon other members of the College and on the reputation of Trinity College as a whole.
-Students should ensure that they act and speak is such a way as to not bring disrespect upon themselves, upon others or upon the College, nor bring the College into disrepute.
+Students are to ensure that they act and speak in such a way as to not bring disrespect upon themselves, upon others or upon the College, nor bring the College into disrepute.
+This includes online interaction.